pascalschulthess/pascalschulthess.github.io/about.md

 2005-2006 - Internship @ Systems and Control Group, TAO Technologies GmbH, Stuttgart, Germany

 * Topic: Development of software tests and simulations to analyze and optimize real-time hardware for components in autonomic aircrafts.
-* Supervisor: Prof. Dr. B. Kröplin
+* Supervisor: Prof. Dr. B. Kröplin

 ## Publications